 - the wider growth of genealogy on the internet requires a different approach to the sourcing of content .

 We therefore have maintainers acting in three ways:

 - contributors: responsible for finding and submitting (and potentially directly entering into the system) new items of information either in relation to a place or to topics across several places;

 - team maintainers: each main country has a team dealing with a variety of issues across several counties, and most topics (other than those maintained by individual maintainers).
-The Team Leader will initially be a member of the Executive Team and will agree with team members the priority actions on content improvement.
+The Team Leader will agree with team members the priority actions on content improvement.

 You will see at the foot of each page either an individual's name (one of the individual maintainers or contributors) or the name of the relevant country Team.

 Access to GENUKI systems

 Individual maintainers and team maintainers will all have access to the GENUKI technical system.They will be required to login with a username and password.
 (Normal visitors neither need nor should be able to login).
 The maintainers will be able to create and amend pages and will therefore have permissions for their access defined to limit them to the sections for which they are responsible.
 Other technical users (members of the Executive Team, trustees and some others) may have additional scope to change aspects of the system.
 More detailed information about the additional technical tasks are outside the scope of this guidance.